 But just in case you don’t know what sneaker bots are or how to use them, here’s a recap.

 A bot, in a basic definition, is a software that performs an automated task online.
-More specifically, a bot is an automated application which performs tasks repeatedly much faster than a human.
+More specifically, a bot is an automated application that performs tasks repeatedly much faster than a human.
 In that same way, a sneaker bot performs a sneaker-related task quickly and repeatedly.
 When you’re trying to “cop” or buy a pair of sneakers online, you usually face many issues.
 These issues include but are surely not restricted to:

 Your shitty computer which is no good for browsing is definitely gonna fail you on release.